jeapostrophe/reach-examples/crowdfunding/readme.md

 The use case for this DApp is to enable a fundraiser to raise a specified amount of cryptocurrency (e.g. `fundraisingGoal`) from one or more contributors within a period of time (e.g. `contractDuration`).
 During `contractDuration`, crypto flows from Contributor accounts to the contract account.
 Contributors may contribute one or more times.
 When `fundraisingGoal` is achieved, the contract balance flows from the contract account to the fundraiser account, and the contract exits.
 When `contractDuration` is reached, all portions of the contract balance flow from the contract account back to the various contributor accounts, and the contract exits. `fundraisingGoal` is measured in standard units. `contractDuration` is usually measured in number of blocks.

-# Current Issues
+# Current Problems

-These issues describe the various ways that the current implementation (i.e. candidate) fails to meet the use case described above.
+This section describes the various ways that the current implementation fails to meet the use case described above.

 ### Does not refund

-The candidate does not yet refund the various contributions to the contributors when `contractDuration` is reached.
-Potential approaches include the following:
+The current implementation does not yet refund the various contributions to the contributors when `contractDuration` is reached.
+Potential approaches perhaps include the following:

 1. When `parallelReduce` times out, loop over payment history, and refund each payment.
 Does Reach allow this?
 1. Use a `Map` to track contribution totals per contributor address, and, when `parallelReduce` times out, loop over the `Map` and refund.
 Does Reach allow this?
 Can this approach handle 20,000 contributions?